pressmind/web-core-skeleton-basic/quickstart/image_handling.md

 All image derivates are generated during import.
 The image generation processes are running in the background for a while.
-If the image is not generated yet, the pressmind sdk delivers a temporary image link instead the local version of the image file.
+If the image is not generated yet, the pressmind sdk delivers a temporary image link instead of the local version of the image file.

 ### How to configure
 All configuration can be done in config.json.
 See [Configuration Documentation](config.md) for detailed properties.

-After changing this values you have to rebuild each image:
+After the change of these values, you have to rebuild each image:

 ```shell
 php import.php fullimport